-The AM and PM auto travel times in the general-purpose lanes have fluctuated slightly since 2009, while consistently be quicker for 2017 as compared to 2015.
+The AM and PM auto travel times in the general-purpose lanes have fluctuated slightly since 2009, while showing a slight improvement for 2017 as compared to 2015.

 The carpool travel times have improved slightly in most cases saving on average 1 minute over the section from Whipple to the county line.